mahmoudparsian/data-warehousing/resources/01_DW_Concepts/01_MP_Data_Warehousing_Concepts.md

 ------

 # What is a Data Warehousing

+	Data warehousing is a process of collecting, storing, and managing data from different
+	sources to support business decision-making.
+	It involves the integration of data from various operational systems into a central repository,
+	known as a data warehouse.

 <font size="5">
 Data warehousing is a process of collecting, <br>
 storing, and managing data from different <br>